pauls21033/Machine-Learning-Predicting-Stroke-Model-Project/README.md

 ## Objective

 Many stroke risk indicators are manageable, making the prognosis for stroke victims hopeful for reducing the likelihood of suffering by taking the needed actions and receiving treatment earlier.
-This project explores the problem of predicting stroke in an individual by examining possible stroke indicators through data & analytics and machine learning.
+This project explores the problem of predicting stroke risk indicators severity in an individual by examining possible stroke indicators through data & analytics and machine learning.
 This project uses machine learning to create a model capable of predicting Stroke results based on a dataset containing individual datapoints.

 ## Methods
+ Machine learning modeling to predict stroke severity risk indicators in patients using the K-Nearest Neighbors Classifier algorithm.
+This algorithm works based on existing features and similarities between these features to classify targets.

 ## Tools
 + SQL